KotlaSravanthi-eng/liver-disease-prediction/README.md

 This project predicts the likelihood of liver disease based on medical diagnostic features using machine learning models.
 Built with Python, scikit-learn, and K-Nearest Neighbors, and deployed as an interactive web app using Gradio on Hugging Face Spaces.

-After testing several models like XGBoost and CatBoost, KNN gave the best results.
+After testing several models like XGBoost and CatBoost, KNN consistently gave the best F1 score (90%) with lowest false negatives, which is essential in medical diagnosis.
+Therefore, it was selected as the final model.

 --------------------

+### 🔍 Final Model Selection Justification

+After evaluating multiple models with hyperparameter tuning on both scaled and unscaled pipelines, the **K-Nearest Neighbors (KNN)** model consistently achieved the highest performance:

+- **F1 Score (Macro):** 0.90
+- **Recall for Liver Disease (Class 0):** 91%
+- **ROC AUC Score:** 0.82
+- **Low False Negatives:** 7 (critical in healthcare domain)

+Due to these strengths, **KNN was selected** as the final model for deployment in the liver disease prediction system.

 ## 💡 Features
 - Input features include Age, Total Bilirubin, Albumin, and other liver-related medical parameters